Hip pain and hip instability from weak hip muscles

 The muscles of the hip and attachments to the pelvis

 A September 2022 paper in the medical journal Radiographics (1) discusses the common problems of hip, and pelvic tendon tears and pathology.
-The also discuss the challenges a radiologist may have in reading the MRI correctly.
+They also discuss the challenges a radiologist may have in reading the MRI correctly.
 The authors write: “While the imaging findings of pelvic tendon injury mirror those at (other) body sites, radiologists may be less familiar with tendon anatomy and pathologic conditions at the pelvis.”
-The authors then explain the muscle attachments at hip and pelvis:
+The authors then explain the muscle attachments at the hip and pelvis: